JelleZijlstra/typing-spec/spec/spec.rst

 subclass some other generic class and specify type variables for its parameters::

+  from typing import TypeVar
-  from typing import TypeVar, Iterator
+  from collections.abc import Iterator

   T = TypeVar('T')